JEE Advanced 2025: Performance Criteria in Class XII

 Special Cases

-• If a Board awards only letter grades without providing an equivalent percentage of marks on the grade sheet, the candidate should obtain a certificate from the Board specifying the equivalent marks and submit it at the time of acceptance of the allocated seat.
+• If a Board awards only letter grades without providing an equivalent percentage of marks on the grade sheet, the candidate must obtain a certificate from the Board specifying the equivalent marks and submit it at the time of acceptance of the allocated seat.
 In case such a certificate is not provided, the decision taken by the Joint Implementation Committee of JEE (Advanced) will be final.

-• In case any of the subjects Physics, Chemistry, Mathematics and Language are not evaluated in the final year (for example, in a 3-year diploma course), then the marks for the same subject from the previous year/s will be used for calculating percentage of aggregate marks.
+• In case any of the subjects Physics, Chemistry, Mathematics, and Language are not evaluated in the final year (e.g., in a 3-year diploma course), the marks for the same subject from previous year(s) will be used for calculating the percentage of aggregate marks.

 Candidates Appearing in Improvement Exam

-Candidates appearing for improvement in Board examinations have two options:-
+Candidates appearing for improvement in Board examinations have two options:

-Option 1: Appear for improvement in one or more subjects and secure 75% aggregate marks (65% for SC, ST and PwD)
+Option 1: Appear for improvement in one or more subjects and secure 75% aggregate marks (65% for SC, ST, and PwD)

-Option 2: Appear for improvement in ALL subjects and be in top 20 percentile of the corresponding academic year
+Option 2: Appear for improvement in ALL subjects and be in the top 20 percentile of the corresponding academic year

 Further Information